 The conversion from azimuth angle, az, and elevation angle, el, to broadside angle, β, is

 For an elevation angle of zero, the broadside angle equals the azimuth angle.

 Elevation angles equally above and below the xy plane result in identical broadside angles.

 You can convert from broadside angle to azimuth angle but you must specify the elevation angle

-The following figure depicts a ULA with elements spaced d meters apart.
-The ULA is illuminated by a plane wave emitted from a point source in the far field.
+The following figure depicts a ULA with elements spaced d meters apart along the y-axis.
+The ULA is irradiated by a plane wave emitted from a point source in the far field.
 For convenience, the elevation angle is zero degrees.
 In this case, the signal direction lies in the xy-plane.
 Then, the broadside angle reduces to the azimuth angle.

 Because of the angle of arrival, the array elements are not simultaneously illuminated by the plane wave.
 The additional distance the incident wave travels between array elements is d sinβ where d is the distance between array elements.
 The constant time delay, τ, between array elements is

 where c is the speed of the wave.

 For broadside angles of ±90°, the signal is incident on the array parallel to the array axis and the time delay between sensors equals ±d/c.
 For a broadside angle of zero, the plane wave illuminates all elements of the ULA simultaneously and the time delay between elements is zero.